Cynosure-North/Debsoc-Website/content/resources/guide-to-points-of-information.md

 title: Guide to Points of Information
 cover_image: /uploads/logo.png
 publishDate: 2023-11-09 +13
-excerpt: Points of Information (POIs) can be an effective way to derail an opposing speaker, or just waste their time.
+summary: Points of Information (POIs) can be an effective way to derail an opposing speaker, or just waste their time.
 ---
 Points of Information (POIs) can be an effective way to derail an opposing speaker, or just waste their time.